Search by product name or hair type/concerns

 Despite the fact that wet hair tends to be weaker than dry hair, wet hair is also more elastic.
 On the flip side, you do not want to brush dry curly hair.
 Why?
 Hop over to Google Images or any social media site and search “brush dry curly hair.”
 When brushed dry, you’re actually breaking up the natural structure of your curls, creating a mountain of “volume” and the stereotypical fluffy triangle shape.
 And for some curl types, the only way to reform your curls would be to hop back in the shower, rewash and restyle your curly strands.
 Plus, it’s much more damaging to your curly strands than if you’d brushed it when wet with enough slip.

 The Fact of the Matter: Curly hair is just as capable of growing length as any other hair type.
 It just might not look how you imagined once it reaches your desired length.
 This is because the longer your hair grows, the heavier it is, and therefore the straighter or wavier your hair dries.
 However, that might apply to your whole head, or it might only apply to the hair closest to your scalp.

 Curly hair is unpredictable, and no two types are alike, so you won’t really know what your hair would look like at a certain length until you try it!
 Ever wonder why they say you should get curly hair cut dry?
 That’s because curly hair can shrink up to 30 percent when dry, with coily hair shrinking as much as 75 percent!

-Send us a message on Facebook and Instagram if you have any questions about our new curly hair products, how they can help care for your thin curly hair, speed up your curly hair growth, or if you’re looking for more curly hair facts, tips and styling techniques to bring your curly hair back to life.
+Send us a message on Facebook and Instagram if you have any questions about our new curly hair products and how they can help care for your thin curly hair, or if you’re looking for more curly hair facts, tips and styling techniques to bring your curly hair back to life.
 Better Not Younger has everything you need for your curly hair care.
 Make sure to check out our blog for more hair-care information as well!